|(external link)||(external link)(external link)|

 It is up to all of us to help prevent the spread of this deadly incurable disease by stopping the movement of soil in or around kauri.

 Kauri dieback can be found on Great Barrier Island, in Northland and Auckland and, in 2014, it was confirmed to be on the Coromandel.
-Fortunately, other than the Coromandel sites (Whangapoua & Hukarahi) no other sites have been identified in the Waikato region.
+Fortunately, other than the Coromandel (Whangapoua, Hukarahi and Tairua) no other sites have been identified in the Waikato region.

-Kauri dieback is caused by a tiny microscopic organism which lives in the soil, known as Phytophthora agathadicida.
-The disease is specific to kauri trees and kills them by destroying their feeding roots, which in turn starves the tree to death.
+Kauri dieback is caused by a microscopic organism which lives in the soil, known as Phytophthora agathidicida.
+The disease is specific to kauri trees and will make them die prematurely.

 The main symptoms you might see is a thinning canopy, or bleeding around the base of the tree.